Kylie Jenner and Tyga: Rapper 21 Savage Discusses Flirting With Kylie, Beef With Tyga

 It’s possible that should Kylie and Tyga ever split up, 21 Savage would quickly be among those next in line to court one of the hottest young celebrities around.
 Savage is known for his current album Savage Mode, a collaboration with producer Metro Boomin which features the hit “X,” currently among the top 20 hip-hop tracks on the iTunes chart.
 It also features the hit “No Heart.”
 His first official debut album is on the way and will be titled No Advance.

-With the success, will also come romantic opportunities, but Savage is still holding out for one in particular.
+With the success also come romantic opportunities, but Savage is still holding out for one in particular.
 In the recent Rap Radar interview, Savage didn’t hold back when mentioning that he’s still interested in Kylie.

 “She fine, though.
 And I’ll tear her a**ss up, straight up.
 I ain’t gon’ lie.”